AntShestak/BindyAppDemo/README.md

 DataManager class issues the initial call to ApiController and subscribes to event of succesfull response.

 ErrorPanel class subscribed to error response

+### Texture Loading
+TextureLoader is a script responsible for loading Texture using UnityWebTextureRequest as Unity docs state it is the most efficient way to download texture in Unity.
+TextureLoader is attached to every scroll entry instance and is an instance by itself.
+Therefore scroll entry object subscribes to that particular instance events rather than static events.
+TextureLoader emits 3 events OnLoading, OnLoaded and OnError.